[This article was first published in September 2021 and has been updated.]

-2021 has turned out to be as bad as last year when it comes to distress, disease, and disasters.
-But it's just as important to stay safe in the aftermath.
+2023 has turned out to be as bad as many recent years when it comes to disasters and distress.
+And it's just as important to stay safe in the aftermath.

-Whether it's smoke, water, fire, flood, storms, or some other event, staying safe after something has happened is just as critical as staying safe when it's happening.
+Whether it's flood waters, storms, wildfires or some other natural disaster, staying safe after something destructive has happened is just as critical as staying safe when it's taking place.

-I've Seen Fire and I've Seen Rain - Disasters Across the Nation
+I've Seen Fire and I've Seen Rain - Disasters in the U.S.

 And the list goes on.